grafana/alloy/docs/sources/shared/reference/components/extract-field-block.md

 You can set either the `key` attribute or the `key_regex` attribute, but not both.
 When `key_regex` is present, `tag_name` supports back reference to both named capturing and positioned capturing.

-For example, assume your pod spec contains the following labels:
+For example, assume your Pod spec contains the following labels:

 * `app.kubernetes.io/component: mysql`
 * `app.kubernetes.io/version: 5.7.21`